-Identifying the risk of fraud or corruption and risk mitigation
+Identifying the risk of fraud, bribery or corruption and risk mitigation

-- 17. In having a risk management strategy, which includes risk mitigation measures, the councils aim to detect fraud or corruption and deter potential perpetrators of such activity. - 18.
-This policy and its associated anti fraud and corruption response plan set out exactly what steps to take on suspecting fraud or corruption. - 19.
-In having a continuous programme of fraud and corruption awareness and regular updates and training for new and existing staff the councils aim to mitigate the risk of fraud or corruption taking place. - 20.
-In referring to this policy in its quotation/tender documents with suppliers and its procurement guide, the council aims to mitigate the risk of fraud or corruption taking place.
+- 19. In having a risk management strategy, which includes risk mitigation measures, the councils aim to detect fraud, bribery or corruption and deter potential perpetrators of such activity. - 20.
+This policy and its associated anti-fraud, bribery and corruption response plan set out exactly what steps to take on suspecting fraud, bribery or corruption. - 21.
+In having a continuous programme of fraud, bribery or corruption awareness and regular updates and training for new and existing staff the councils aim to mitigate the risk of fraud, bribery or corruption taking place. - 22.
+In referring to this policy in its quotation/tender documents with suppliers and its procurement guide, the councils aim to mitigate the risk of fraud, bribery or corruption taking place.

-Avenues for reporting fraud
+Avenues for reporting suspicious activity

-- 21. The councils have in place a number of ways of reporting suspicions of fraud or corruption. - 22.
-Non-employees of either council can use the relevant council's complaints process, or the complaints process relating to the councillors code of conduct.
+23. The councils have in place a number of ways of reporting suspicions of fraud, bribery or corruption.

-23. In relation to employees, the relevant council will deal with matters in confidence and in accordance with the terms of their joint whistleblowing policy and the Public Interest Disclosure Act 1998.
+- 24. Non-employees of either council can use the council's complaints process, or the complaints process relating to the councillors' code of conduct. - 25.
+In relation to employees, the relevant council will deal with matters in confidence and in accordance with the terms of their joint whistleblowing policy and the Public Interest Disclosure Act 1998.